microsoft/vscode-copilot-vision/README.md

 - `copilot.vision.model`: The model for the currently selected provider.

-# How do I attach images?
+# How do I attach images to the chat panel?
 1. Copy and Paste an image from the clipboard.
 2. With an image in the clipboard, select the `Attach Context` button and select `Image from Clipboard` from the quick pick.
 3. Click the `Attach Context` button and select an image in the workspace or `Screenshot Window`.